srawlins/allocation_stats/README.markdown

 combinations will be printed out.

-Tracing RSpec gives maintainers of existing libraries a great place to start to search for innefficiencies in their project.
+Tracing RSpec gives maintainers of existing libraries a great place to start to search for inefficiencies in their project.
 You can trace an RSpec run of your whole test suite, or a subset, and if any one spec allocates hundreds of objects from the same line, then it might be something worth investigating.